zowe/docs-site/docs/extend/install-configure-zos-extensions.md

 From Zowe v1.19.0, Zowe ships a `bin/zowe-install-component.sh` tool to help you install any Zowe server component (extension).
 Zowe core components are also installed with this utility.
 In order to be compatible with the utility, we recommend components follow [Zowe server component package format standard](packaging-zos-extensions.md#zowe-server-component-package-format).

-Execute the utility from z/OS USS, Use the following command line parameters:
+Execute the utility from z/OS USS.
+Use the following command line parameters:

 - **`-o|--component-file`**

   (Required) Defines the path to the component package or directory.
 - **`-c|--component-name`**

   Specifies the name of the component.
-This parameter is optional if `NODE_HOME` is defined and the component has the manifest file.
-Otherwise, this parameter is required.
+This parameter is optional if `NODE_HOME` is defined and the component has the manifest file, otherwise, this parameter is required.
 - **`-i|--instance-dir`**

   (Optional) Defines the path to the Zowe instance directory.
 When a value is defined, the script also executes `bin/zowe-configure-component.sh` following installation.